 As a business owner, you must remember that a sale is not really an actual sale until the client pays.
 And if the client does not pay, the sale turns into bad debt.
 Consequently, offer terms carefully.

-You should offer credit terms only if you have a high level of confidence that the client is creditworthy.
+You should offer net-30 credit terms only if you have a high level of confidence that the client is creditworthy.
 In our experience, the easiest way to determine a company’s creditworthiness is to use a commercial credit report.

 2. How do commercial credit reports work?